-- Last year, we launched a Trust Roadmap to help our Canadian firm continually learn how and why our stakeholders trust us and what we can do to continue to earn their trust.
-We identified seven key trust drivers that will underpin our external disclosures and help PwC ensure every interaction, experience, relationship and outcome delivered earns trust to help us be more resilient and accountable. - We continue to focus on helping our clients and the marketplace better understand ESG risks and opportunities, bringing together our passionate community of solvers from strategy, tax, deals, legal, people, assurance, reporting, data and tech to help incorporate ESG principles in every area of our clients' business-from strategy, through transformation, to reporting-to create value for stakeholders and society.
+- We will launch PwC's Trust Roadmap to help us continually learn how and why our stakeholders trust us and what we can do to continue to earn their trust.
+We identified seven key trust drivers that will underpin our external disclosures and help PwC ensure every interaction, experience, relationship and outcome delivered earns trust to help us be more resilient and accountable. - We also focus on helping our clients and the marketplace better understand ESG risks and opportunities, like providing our teams with materials to facilitate conversations with their clients' audit committees and management about ESG themes and perspectives, and to appropriately consider ESG matters that may impact their clients, such as climate change.

-To learn more our about our ESG approach and reporting, please visit our Corporate Responsibility site at https://www.pwc.com/ca/cr.
+To learn more our about our ESG approach and reporting, please visit our Corporate Responsibility site at www.pwc.com/ca/cr.